danykoud/babes_names/README.md

 ## Project Goal <hr/>

-The goal is to give a clear visualization of the most popular babies' names in the USA (by state or per year) from 1980 to 2018.
+The goal of the project is to visualize the most popular names in the USA (by state or per year) from 1980 to 2018.

 ## Work Process <hr/>

 #### ETL: EXTRACT - TRANSFORM - LOAD

 * Extraction:
-  We extracted our first tables from the social security websites as text files.
-The tables were dispatched by state and were all in text format.
-We ended up working with roughly 52 tables in total.
-Our second table was the USA latitude and longitude for each state that we extracted from Kaggle.
+  We extracted our first tables from the social security webside as text files.
+The tables were diapached by state since we chose to work with the popula name by state, we had rougthly 52 tables in total.
+Our second table is the USA latitude and longitude for each state that we extracted from Kaggle.

     + Sources: